 Inflammatory bowel diseases (IBD) can be really considered to be systemic diseases since they are often associated with extraintestinal manifestations, complications, and other autoimmune disorders.
 Indeed, physicians who care for patients with ulcerative colitis (UC) and Crohn’s disease (CD), the two major forms of IBD, face a new clinical challenge every day, worsened by the very frequent rate of extraintestinal complications.
 Virtually almost every system can be involved, principally eyes, skin, joints, kidneys, liver and biliary tracts, and vasculature (or vascular system) are the most common sites of systemic IBD and their involvement is dependent on different mechanisms.

-Extraintestinal complications in IBD and principal pathogenetic mechanisms of arthritis
+Table 3 Extraintestinal complications in IBD and principal pathogenetic mechanisms of arthritis.

 Aim of this paper is to review the pathogenic mechanisms, frequency, features, and therapy of the major IBD-associated extraintestinal manifestations.